cloud-gov/cg-site/content/docs/ops/repos.md

 cloud.gov is built and maintained by 18F, which has an [open source policy](https://18f.gsa.gov/open-source-policy/) that guides our work: we use and develop open source software, and we encourage you to reuse and adapt our work.

 cloud.gov is an open source project based on [Cloud Foundry](https://www.cloudfoundry.org/) with additional components built by our team and other community members.
+This includes using open source for security: We use a combination of ClamAV, Tripwire and Snort on each system, with OpenZAP to do blackbox testing.
+We also run Prometheus and a full ELK stack with ElastAlert for additional monitoring and alerting.
+We do use use a commercial tool for CIS benchmarking and further blackbox testing.
 We welcome you to audit our security or contribute to it — or to make any other kind of contribution, from documentation to design.

 If you'd like to contribute security research, see our [vulnerability disclosure policy](https://18f.gsa.gov/vulnerability-disclosure-policy/).

 If you're interested in contributing to cloud.gov but not sure where to start, or if you have questions about contributing, feel free to join the [18F DevOps or open source chat channels](https://chat.18f.gov/) and explain your question.
 You can also open an issue with your question in a relevant repository.